rprops/PhenoFlow/README.md

                                   `FSC-H`=mytrans(`FSC-H`))
 ```

-The denoised data can now be used for calculating the phenotypic fingerprint using the `flowBasis` function.
-Changing `nbin` increases the grid resolution of the density estimation but also steeply increases the computation time.
+<p align="justify">The denoised data can now be used for calculating the phenotypic fingerprint using the `flowBasis` function.
+Changing `nbin` increases the grid resolution of the density estimation but also steeply increases the computation time.</p>
 ```R
 ### Calculate fingerprint with bw = 0.01
 fbasis <- flowBasis(flowData_transformed, param, nbin=128,
                    bw=0.01,normalize=function(x) x)
 ```
-From the phenotypic fingerprint, alpha diversity metrics can be calculated. `n` is the number of replicates, `d` is a rounding factor which is used to eliminate unstable density values from the dataset.
+<p align="justify">From the phenotypic fingerprint, alpha diversity metrics can be calculated. `n` is the number of replicates, `d` is a rounding factor which is used to eliminate unstable density values from the dataset. </p>
 ```R
 ### Calculate ecological parameters from normalized fingerprint
 ### Densities will be normalized to the interval [0,1]